 For full budget details, see the call document.

-Please note that a portion of this funding is conditional on the successful team putting in place a data sharing agreement with the Home Office to analyse Duty to Notify referral data, redacted to protect personal details (agreed to in principle).
+Please note that a portion of this funding is conditional on the successful team putting in place a data sharing agreement with the Home Office to analyse Duty to Notify referral data held by the Home Office, redacted to protect personal details.
+This data sharing agreement is for the Home Office to share Duty to Notify data with the successful team and not for the researchers to share their own data with the Home Office.
+The Home Office has already agreed to this in principle.

 How to apply